Github link: https://github.com/WindowsNT/asm now with VS solution and automatic compilation/ISO generation/bochs/vmware/virtualbox running.

 - Enable paging.
 Enabling paging activates and enters Long mode.

-wrmsr opcodes are also available in Real mode, you should be able to activate Long mode from Real mode directly.
+wrmsr opcodes are also available in Real mode, you can activate Long mode from Real mode directly by setting both PE and PM bits of CR0 simultaneously.

 Now you are in compatibility mode.
 Enter 64-bit mode by jumping to a 64-bit code segment: